XanClic/butterfly/README.md

 - [x] Mouse support
 - [x] Data display: u8, i8, LE/BE, ... (hex in LE) – this is the `scalars`
       structure now (use it through `:struct scalars`)
-- [ ] Structures: User should be able to define structures in JSON files – this is considered complete when I have a usable qcow2 definition (for this, I will need links (“this value is an offset for that value”))
+- [x] Structures: User should be able to define structures in JSON files – this is considered complete when I have a usable qcow2 definition (for this, I will need links (“this value is an offset for that value”))
+- [ ] Structure section folding
+- [ ] Do not update structure views that do not depend on the cursor position when moving the cursor
 - [ ] Structure highlighting: When you click on a value, it should be highlighted in the data stream
 - [ ] Be able to display the list of installed structs (this requires some way